Course in Conflict & Catastrophe Medicine

 ONE YEAR EXTENSION FEE (AFTER 4 YEAR PERIOD): £225.00

-The course fee is required in full when registering and exclusive of the examination fee.
+The course fee is required in full and exclusive of the examination fee.

 Course sessions are held on one or two Saturdays a month from January to December (with a break in August) at Apothecaries’ Hall, Black Friars Lane, London EC4V 6EJ.